 Electrical – Any license from a testing municipality approved by the Village of Brookfield

 Permits will only be issued when all contractors are listed on the permit and licensed with the Village of Brookfield.

 Inspections require a minimum of 24 hour notice.
 During the busy spring and summer months, plan ahead and schedule your inspection 2-3 days in advance.

 The Village of Brookfield’s zoning code determines permitted uses for each zone or district.
 Please refer to the zoning map for specific zones within the Village.

-Zoning determines if the use is permissible.
+Zoning determines if the use is permissible and if there is the required parking.
 For each district on the zoning map, certain uses are: